Kentucky Leopold Conservation Award Deadline Extended to April 15

 FRANKFORT, KY. -- Know a Kentucky farmer or forester who goes above and beyond in the care and management of natural resources?
 Nominate them for the 2020 Kentucky Leopold Conservation Award®.

-Sand County Foundation, the nation’s leading voice for conservation of private land, presents the Leopold Conservation Award to private landowners in 14 states for extraordinary achievement in voluntary conservation.
-In Kentucky, the $10,000 award is presented with the Kentucky Agricultural Council and the Kentucky Association of Conservation Districts.
+Sand County Foundation presents the Leopold Conservation Award to private landowners in 21 states for extraordinary achievement in voluntary conservation.
+In Kentucky, the $10,000 award is presented annually with the Kentucky Agricultural Council and the Kentucky Association of Conservation Districts.

 Given in honor of renowned conservationist Aldo Leopold, the award recognizes landowners who inspire others with their dedication to land, water and wildlife habitat management on private, working land.
 In his influential 1949 book, “A Sand County Almanac,” Leopold called for an ethical relationship between people and the land they own and manage.

-The application deadline date is April 1, 2019.
+The application deadline date is April 15, 2020.
 The committee prefers application materials to be sent electronically.
 Applications can be emailed to firstname.lastname@example.org or postmarked by April 15, and mailed to: